Alameda Neighborhood Portland

 Alameda Neighborhood Businesses of Note

 Because Alameda is almost purely residential, it is hard to find new and exciting businesses.
 For that, you will likely have to go to a nearby neighborhood, such as Irvington, Beaumont-Wilshire, or Sullivan’s Gulch.
-However, Fremont Street does have a few gems, which we’ve listed below.
+However, Fremont Street does have a couple of gems, which we’ve listed below.

 If you’re a fan of the classic film The Princess Bride, this cafe’s name should sound familiar.
 As the sworn enemy of Florin, Guilder has a long and storied history of battles, political intrigue, and heroism.

 The coffee shop, however, has a history of serving up delicious brews and eats.
-Although it is relatively new to the neighborhood, Guilder has already made its mark as the top coffee spot around.
+Open since 2017, Guilder has already made its mark as the top coffee spot around.

 Part of Guilder’s appeal is that the owners, Caryn and Mike Nelson, have a lot of experience in brewing coffee.
 Mike actually studied coffee production and sustainability, which helps him craft some high-quality beans.
 He also has worked in multiple specialty shops, giving him valuable insight into the industry as a whole.